 Marimaca Copper is a Canadian publicly-listed exploration and development company focused on exploring for and developing new copper deposits in Chile.
-The Company's shares are traded on the Toronto Stock Exchange ("TSX") under the symbol "MARI".
+The Company's shares are traded on the Toronto Stock Exchange ("TSX") under the symbol "MARI", and in the Australian Securities Exchange ("ASX") under the ticker "MC2" and its shares are settled on the ASX in the form of CHESS Depositary Interests ("CDIS").